dessa-oss/atlas/api_docs/sources/gui.md

 As with Foundations itself, there must be an accessible `redis:5` instance / installation.
 See the [start guide](../start_guide/) for more information.

-<h3>Building Images</h3>
+###Building Images###

-If the images have already been built or provided, skip ahead to the [Installation Process](../gui/#Installation Process) below.
+If starting the GUI with the source code, you will need to build the docker images before running them.
+If the images have already been built and provided by the Dessa team, skip ahead to the [Installation Process](../gui/#installation-process) below.

-0. If you haven't done so already, clone the Foundations repo and checkout the desired branch (probably `master`).
+0. If you haven't done so already, clone the Foundations repo and checkout the desired branch (ideally the release branch of the Foundations version you will be using).
 1. Navigate to the root directory of the Foundations repository.
 2. Run `./build_gui.sh` &mdash; this will build and tag the images.

-</h3>Installation Process</h3>

-0. Either build (see above for how to do that) the images or otherwise acquire them via `docker pull` or `docker load -i`.
-1. Ensure that you have the `foundations-rest-api` and `foundations-gui` images installed on your system, and both have the same tag.
+3. Verify the docker images are available via `docker images`.
+Ensure that you have the `foundations-rest-api` and `foundations-gui` images installed on your system, and both have the same tag.
 If not, please tag them accordingly - any syntactically valid tag will work, so long as they're the same.
+4. Now you're ready to [start the GUI](../gui/#startingstopping-the-gui)!

+###Installation with Docker###

+If the images have already been built and provided by the Dessa team, you will not need to build them yourself, but rather install them into your own docker instance.

+1. Load the docker images into your instance via `docker pull` or `docker load -i`.
+Verify the docker images are available via `docker images`.
+2. Ensure that you have the `foundations-rest-api` and `foundations-gui` images installed on your system, and both have the same tag.
+If not, please tag them accordingly - any syntactically valid tag will work, so long as they're the same.
-2. Ensure that you have the `foundations_gui.sh` script whose version matches the image versions, e.g. if you built the images from the `master` branch, grab the `foundations_gui.sh` script from the `master` branch.
+3. Ensure that you have the `foundations_gui.sh` script whose version matches the image versions, e.g. if you built the images from the `master` branch, grab the `foundations_gui.sh` script from the `master` branch.
+4. Now you're ready to [start the GUI](../gui/#startingstopping-the-gui)!

 ##Starting/Stopping the GUI